Monte Carlo Study of the Phase Transition of the $XY$ Model on a Diamond Lattice

 \textit{Conclusion.}--- Using the Wolff cluster algorithm on system sizes up to $L=56$ ($N = 1{,}404{,}928$), we have precisely determined the critical temperature of the isotropic $XY$ model on the diamond lattice: $T_c = 1.30036(1)$, approximately $2.4\%$ above the anisotropic value $T_c\approx 1.2695(3)$ obtained with $Z_3$ single-ion anisotropy.\cite{Hattori2016} The reduction of $T_c$ by the $Z_3$ anisotropy can be understood by noting that, under the sublattice rotation that maps the antiferromagnet onto a ferromagnet, a uniform single-ion anisotropy becomes sublattice-dependent and frustrates uniform ordering, thereby lowering $T_c$.
 FSS analysis of both the Binder cumulant and the correlation length ratio $\xi_{2\rm nd}/L$ yields the critical exponent $\nu = 0.671(6)$, consistent with the 3D $XY$ value $\nu = 0.6717(1)$,\cite{Hasenbusch2019} and the data collapse of both quantities confirms the 3D $XY$ universality class.
 Power-law fits of the susceptibility at $T_c$ yield $\gamma/\nu = 1.98$ and $2\beta/\nu = 1.02$, consistent with the 3D $XY$ values to within $\sim 1\%$.
+These results agree with, and substantially sharpen, the early tenth-order high-temperature series estimates of Lambeth \textit{et al.}\cite{Lambeth1974} for the planar model on the diamond lattice: $\gamma = 1.34(2)$ and $2\nu+\gamma = 2.70(5)$ give $\gamma/\nu \approx 1.97$ and $\nu \approx 0.68$, and their critical coupling, $1.540(5)$ times the mean-field value, corresponds---after rescaling the $|\bm{S}_i|^2 = 2$ normalization to unit spins---to $T_c = 1.299(4)$.
 This precise reference value provides quantitative grounding for dual theories of quantum spin liquids and multipolar ordered materials where the isotropic diamond-lattice $XY$ model serves as the effective description.\cite{Watanabe2026}